 - Diplomas also allow you to build on your original qualifications.
 If you are already a manager, for example, you can take a diploma in strategic management which would help you build on your skills and excel within the realm of strategy.

 - Degrees may be required for some job roles, but this is not always the case.
 Experience plus a diploma is often enough for some job roles.

 The Benefits of a Diploma

 Certificates and diplomas can have considerable benefits.
 Here are a few:

 They have higher acceptance rates

 In comparison to degrees, entry into a course is much easier.
-In universities they often have such a huge number of applicants that the competition is high and many people will not get accepted.
-With online diploma courses, the entry is even easier due to the fact that online teaching can hold higher numbers of students.
+In universities, they often have such a huge number of applicants that the competition is high and many people will not get accepted.
+With online diploma courses, entry is even easier due to the fact that online teaching can hold higher numbers of students.

 Moreover, if you do not get into university and that was your first plan, a diploma gives you the opportunity to still progress into an area that you would like.
 You may even find you prefer it.

 Better value for money